25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core.md

   3. `AddTransient`: Shortest.
 A new instance is provided every time an instance is requested whether it is the scope of the same HTTP request or across different HTTP requests

 - _Injection_ of the service into the constructor of the class where it's used.
-The framework takes on the responsibility of creating an instance of the dependency and disposing of it when it's no longer needed.
+The framework takes on the responsibility of creating an instance of the dependency and disposing of it when it's no longer needed

-- The collective set of dependencies that must be resolved is typically referred to as a dependency tree, dependency graph, or object graph.
+- The collective set of dependencies that must be resolved is typically referred to as a dependency tree, dependency graph, or object graph

 ## Middleware in ASP.NET Core

 Middleware is software that's assembled into an app pipeline to handle requests and responses.
 Each component:

-- Chooses whether to pass the request to the next component in the pipeline.
+- Chooses whether to pass the request to the next component in the pipeline

-- Can perform work before and after the next component in the pipeline.
+- Can perform work before and after the next component in the pipeline

 When the browser sends a request to the server, the request is attached to a context object:

-- This object is passed to the first pipe which process the request and determines if a response is needed, if not the context is passed along to the next pipe.
+- This object is passed to the first pipe which process the request and determines if a response is needed, if not the context is passed along to the next pipe
-- This process continues till a response is given back to the browser.
+- This process continues till a response is given back to the browser

-- If the middleware doesn't pass along the request, it's called short-circuiting the request pipeline.
+- If the middleware doesn't pass along the request, it's called short-circuiting the request pipeline
-- Short-circuiting is often desirable because it avoids unnecessary work.
+- Short-circuiting is often desirable because it avoids unnecessary work
-- When a middleware short-circuits, it's called a terminal middleware because it prevents further middleware from processing the request.
+- When a middleware short-circuits, it's called a terminal middleware because it prevents further middleware from processing the request

 ### Request Delegates

 - Request delegates are used to build the request pipeline.
-The request delegates handle each HTTP request.
+The request delegates handle each HTTP request

-- Request delegates are configured using `Run`, `Map`, and `Use` extension methods.
+- Request delegates are configured using `Run`, `Map`, and `Use` extension methods

 Registering middleware:

 1. `app.Run(IApplicationBuilder, RequestDelegate)`:
-   - Adds a _terminal middleware_ delegate as it prevents further middleware from processing the request.
+   - Adds a _terminal middleware_ delegate as it prevents further middleware from processing the request
    - Will never call subsequent middleware
-   - `Run` delegates don't receive a `next` parameter.
+   - `Run` delegates don't receive a `next` parameter

    ```cs
    app.Run(async context =>